squins/kwmdsl/README.md

 If the markup does not contain descendent components, the class that contains the markup must be specified explicitly.

 Variants based on style, variation and/or locale can also be specified.
+It is not possible to mix the DSL and HTML in the same class: all markup of a class must be written using the DSL or HTML.

-The DSL will check that the component hierarchy of a variant matches the hierarchy of the no-variant markup.
+If the development configuration is used, the DSL will check that the component hierarchy of a variant of regular components and borders matches the hierarchy of the no-variant markup.
+Checking for matching hierarchies of the bodies of embedded fragments is not done automatically.
+You have to pass another fragment markup to the function used to define the fragment body markup.

 In the examples: